wuyasan/Speaking-Portal-B/docs/meeting-logs/client/meeting_notes_oct_7th.md

-# plans for next week:
+# Plans for next week:
 - decide approach we will move forward with
 - iron out requirements for chosen method
 - break down tasks and work on requirements report